Cisco Service Control Overview

-As the downturn in the telecommunications industry has shown, the business models of the IP Service Providers require rework to make them profitable.
+As the downturn in the telecommunications industry has shown, IP service providers' business models need to be reworked to make them profitable.
 Having spent billions of dollars to build ever larger data links, providers have incurred massive debts and faced rising costs.
 At the same time, access and bandwidth have become commodities where prices continually fall and profits disappear.
 Service providers have realized that they must offer value-added services to derive more revenue from the traffic and services running on their networks.

-Cisco service control solutions allow IP Service Providers to capture profits from IP Services through detailed monitoring, precise, real-time control, and awareness of services as they are delivered.
+Cisco service control solutions allow the service provider to capture profits from IP services through detailed monitoring, precise, real-time control, and awareness of services as they are delivered.

 Service Control for Broadband Service Providers

 Service providers of any access technology (DSL, cable, mobile, and so on) targeting residential and business consumers must find new ways to get maximum leverage from their existing infrastructure, while differentiating their offerings with enhanced IP services.

 The Cisco service control application for broadband adds a layer of service intelligence and control to existing networks that can:

 •Report and analyze network traffic at subscriber and aggregate level for capacity planning